 Select a monogram: Click Monogram, select a background color, then enter initials.

 Select a photo from your Photos library: Click Photos.
-To see photos from a specific album, click the arrow next to Photos in the sidebar, click the album you want, then select a photo.
+To see photos from a specific album, click the album you want, then select a photo.

-Tip: To quickly replace the current Apple ID picture with an image on your desktop, just drag the image from the Finder onto the current picture.
+Tip: To quickly replace the current picture with an image on your Mac, just drag the image from the Finder onto the current picture.